dirvine/data_chain/docs/data_blocks.md

 # Detailed design

 ## Data identifier object

 A `DataChain` is a chained list of `DataIdentifiers` plus some form of cryptographic proof.
-A `DataIdentifier` is an object that can uniquely identify a data item.
+A `DataIdentifier` is an object that can uniquely identify and validate a data item.
 These identifiers will hold a cryptographic hash of the underlying data item, but may also hold additional information such as name, version ...etc...

 ```rust
 pub enum DataIdentifier {